jessicant/GDPR-KV/README.md

 ./scripts/seed_demo.ps1
 ```

-> Tip: If you already have credentials or use `awslocal`, the scripts honour whatever is in your environment.
+> Tip: If you already have credentials or use `awslocal`, the scripts honor whatever is in your environment.

 This inserts:
 - One subject (`demo_subject_001`)